Andrew Vaughn Player Props: White Sox vs. Tigers

 Andrew Vaughn At The Plate

-- Vaughn has picked up an RBI in 38.0% of his games this year, with two or more RBI in 18.0% of his games.
-He has also driven in three or more runs in two contests.
+- In 39.2% of his games this season, Vaughn has had at least one RBI.
+He's picked up more than one in 19.6% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.